The Untold Truth Of The Menendez Brothers

 Advertisement

-When Court TV started airing the Menendez brothers' trial on July 20, 1993, audiences in the United States eagerly tuned in to the historical moment, as per Entertainment Weekly.
+When Court TV started airing the Menendez brothers' trial on July 20, 1993, audiences in the United States eagerly tuned in to the historical moment.
 Due in large part to the tragic details of the case, people at the time couldn't stop talking about it.
-According to network founder Steve Brill, the trial showed that even without star power, sheer drama is enough to keep viewers glued to their screens.
-It became "one of the most watched media events of its era," writes Rolling Stone
+The trial showed that even without star power, sheer drama is enough to keep viewers glued to their screens.
+Aside from the brothers, another key player was their attorney, Leslie Abramson.
+At the time, she had already gained notoriety as a particularly ferocious defense lawyer.

 Advertisement

-Lyle Menendez's "secret" toupee
+Lyle Menendez's secret toupee

-Lyle Menendez testified that on Aug.
-15, 1989, his mother pulled off his toupee during a heated fight.
+If the brothers are to be believed, their parents' alleged abuse would have remained a family secret, were it not for the exposure of another.
+Lyle Menendez testified that on August 15, 1989, his mother pulled off his toupee during a heated fight.
 Upon seeing this, Erik Menendez allegedly comforted his brother, who ended up confiding in him about their father's continued abuse.
 They vowed to put a stop to this by facing Jose Menendez together, but according to Erik, their father's response felt like a threat to their safety.

 Advertisement

+The wig itself looked convincingly real.
+Furthermore, no one in the police department expected a 21-year-old with a seemingly robust rug of hair to actually be bald underneath.
 As the story goes, the truth behind Lyle's toupee only became widespread knowledge when an inmate at the Los Angeles County Jail sent the older Menendez brother's hairpiece flying in the shower.
 As prison rules prohibit inmates from wearing wigs — a bid to prevent them from smuggling drugs and other small contraband materials into their cells — Lyle could only wear his wig in the courtroom.

 They were convicted after two trials and three juries